GEOLYTIX/xyz/notes.md

 # 3.3.0

+## Templates must be loaded from src.

-Templates may be loaded from src.
-This will override any literal or src definition from the template value.
+Templates loaded from src will override any literal definition as the template value.

 Layer Templates.
 [280](https://github.com/GEOLYTIX/xyz/issues/280)